scifi6546/nano-com-retry/Readme.md

 clock cycle every other device reads from the system bus and the process repeats.

 # How does the ram bus work?
-The ram bus operates on simmilar principles to the system bus.
-The ram bus operates on a 10MHz clock.
-At the beginning of the clock the MMU specifies which device can write to the bus over the device select pins.
-On the next clock cycle the selected device then writes a value to the device select pin.
-If the value is 0x0 then a read operation is selected.
-If the value is 0x1 then a write operation is selected.
-The periphial then writes the address to write too or to read from.On the next clock cycle the selected device then writes to the bus if it is writing memory if memory is read then the MMU reads from the bus to get the desired address.On the next clock cycle the pending write is read from the bus and commited if a write is specified.
-If a read was specified than nothing happens for this clock cycle.
-THe process then repeats. the memory
+The ram bus has 4 lanes.
+A 8bit device select, a 16 bit address write and a 16 bit data write and a write type.
+## 1.Device select
+	The mmu writes the selected device id to the device select bus.
+## 2. Address write
+	the selected but then writes the type of operation to write type lane.
+If write than put 0, if read put 1 If writing then the client puts the data to write into the data bus.
+## 3. MMU Read
+	The mmu then reads from the device select data bus and address bus andwrites to the databus if memory is to be read.
+## 4. Data Read
+	The client device then reads from the address bus.